adrianhoehne/Sf2_Batch_Recording/README.md

 you can install it yourself or via homebrew.
 I did it via homebrew.

-TODO
-- more options to change file, add reverb and chorus via sox
-- quick test play for the sox options
-- finer steps in gain

 HOW IT WORK

 Sendmidi will send a note to Fluidsynth.
 Fluidsynth will play the sound and record it to a